I've been a cat owner for most of my life and have learned many tips and tricks for keeping cats happy and healthy.

 - Keep the two boxes near each other and notice which one your cat uses most often.

 - If your cat uses the new type most frequently, consider switching to this as his regular litter.
-If he’s not using the new litter, try other types of litter until you find something that works.
+If he’s not using the new one, try other varieties until you find something that works.

 6. Switching Types of Litter Too Often

 Switching types or brands of litter too often can cause some cats to stop using their box.
 It may be tempting try the latest type of litter or buy whatever brand is on sale each week, but cats like consistency when it comes to their litter.
 If you have a picky cat, he might not be happy with stepping into a box of litter that he’s unfamiliar with.

 Once you find a type and brand of litter that works for your cat, try to stick with it.
 If you need to switch to something else, make the transition over a week or so, mixing the old and new litters together in the box until your cat adjusts.

 If there’s not the right amount of litter in the box, it makes it more difficult for your cat to properly cover his urine and stool.
 The level of litter gets lower each time you scoop, so this can become a problem if it’s not replenished often enough.

 Too much litter is another problem you’ll want to avoid.
 It’s wasteful, it makes the box harder to empty and the litter is likely to spill over the sides of the box as he digs.
 Some cats will even go to the bathroom next to the box because they find some litter scattered on the floor.

 The right amount of litter can vary by type and brand.
 Typically, two to four inches is a good amount, but it’s best to follow the instructions on the bag or box.
 As you scoop throughout the week, add some additional litter to maintain the right level.